nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Interview must have status `passed` before it can be accepted.
 * The index **must be a positive integer** 1, 2, 3, …​

+Additional details:
+* Accepting a job offer will decrement number of `openings` and `offers`, as a vacancy in the `Position` is now filled
+* `Applicant` status will be updated to reflect the new job title
+* Note that editing a `Position`'s name after an `Applicant` has been hired will not change the `Applicant`'s job status.

 ## Rejecting Interviews : `reject`

 Rejects an existing interview in Hirelah.
 This command rejects the `passed` interview,